Fast model-based clustering of partial records: Performance Assessment

 \subsection{Simulation study design}

 We simulated data with varying clustering complexities determined by the generalized overlap of and maximum eccentricity of \citep{maitraandmelnykov10} and implemented in the {\tt R} package {\sc MixSim} \citep{melnykov2012mixsim}.
 The generalized overlap~\citet{melnykovandmaitra11}, denoted here by $\mathring\omega$, adopted ideas from \citet{maitra10} to arrive at a one-point measure of clustering complexity, specifically, a numerical summary of the overall overlap between pairs of clusters.
 Higher values of the generalized overlap correspond to increased cluster overlap and consequently higher clustering complexity.
 Eccentricity controls the shape of the clusters, and is specified as $e = \sqrt{1 - d_{\min}/d_{\max}}$, where $d_{\min}$ and $d_{\max}$ correspond to the smallest and largest eigenvalues of the dispersion matrix.
 Taking values in $[0,1]$, a perfect hypersphere has eccentricity $e = 0$ whereas a perfect hyperplane has eccentricity $e = 1$.
-Our simulations considered two clustering complexities: high ($\mathring\omega = 0.01, e=0.9$) and low ($\mathring\omega = 0.001,e=0.5$).
-For each complexity level, we simulated 100 complete data sets with $p = 3$ features, $K = 3$ clusters, $n = 100$ cases, and an overall proportion of missingness of $\lambda=0.1$.
-The degrees of freedom were set to be $\nu_k = 15$ for all $k = 1,2,3$ clusters in our simulation experiments.
+Our simulations considered two clustering complexities: low ($\mathring\omega = 0.001,e=0.5$) and high ($\mathring\omega = 0.01, e=0.9$).
+For each complexity level, we simulated 100 complete datasets with $p = 3$ features, $K = 3$ clusters, $n = 100$ cases.
+The degrees of freedom were set to be $\nu_k = 15$ for all three clusters in our simulation experiments.